-That makes it one of the oldest botanical gardens in the world, and there's certainly enough fauna and flora about to testify to the fact!
-Lush lawns filled with blooming ferns and palms and agave trees eat crisscrossed with walking tracks, while the huge St. Vincent parrot squawks overhead, hiding between bunches of big breadfruit in the green boughs.
+That makes it one of the oldest botanical gardens in the world, and there's certainly enough fauna and flora to testify to this fact!
+Lush lawns filled with blooming ferns and palms and agave trees crisscrossed with walking tracks, while the huge St. Vincent parrot squawks overhead, hiding between bunches of big breadfruit in the green boughs.

-Live a relaxing moment and connect with nature in the botanical gardens / Photo credit: botanicalgarden.gov.vc
+Live a relaxing moment and connect with nature in the botanical gardens.

 The falls have carved a rugged series of stepped rocks into the ridges, and gush in cool and refreshing courses into the deep plunge pools.
 So, travelers can come to swim and cool off in the waters, surrounded by a steep-sided canyon dressed in vines and jungle.